The foundation underneath recovery

 Your body is trying to heal.
 It is not your enemy.
 The fatigue is your immune system working.
 The inflammation is a response, not a malfunction.
 Your body is not broken — it is overwhelmed.
 That is a very different thing.

 Complexity is not hopelessness.
 Lyme is complex.
 Co-infections are complex.
-The immune response is complex.
 None of this means the situation is beyond navigation.
 It means it requires more patience, more precision, and more information than a simple diagnosis would.

 The need for certainty before you act.
 You will never have complete certainty.
 The tests will not give it to you.
 The research is still evolving.
 You must learn to make the best decision available right now — and adjust when you learn more.